Leo-Lem/climate-opinions/DETAILS.md

 ```

 Defaults can be configured in [\_\_params\_\_.py](__params__.py).
-- 'baseline|blank|sentiment' (model selection)
+- 'baseline|blank|sentiment' (model selection).
-- epochs
-- batch size
+- epochs and batch size for training (defaults are 10 and 32).
-- seed for random number generation
+- seed for random number generation (for reproducibility) (default: 42).
-- results directory to store the best model, evaluation results and predictions
+- results directory to store the best model, evaluation results and predictions.

 #### Sample mode

-When developing, you can use the --sample flag to only use a small subset of the data to see if everything works before starting long training processes.
+When developing, you can use the `--sample` flag to only use a small subset of the data to see if everything works before starting long training processes.

 ### Data Preprocessing
-Data is preprocessed in the ClimateOpinions class.
 - news label is removed.
+- text is lowercased.
+- links are removed.
 - labels are shifted to 0, 1, 2 (easier to work with non-negative numbers)
-- encoding is done with the BertTokenizer of the model (currently it'll cache the encoded data, which might be problematic for the sentiment model. but then again, maybe it won't, so I didn't fix yet) and the encoded data is stored with attention mask.

 ### Model
-Model is created in Bert class.
 - Blank and baseline are based on huggingface BERT-base-uncased.
-- Sentiment based model not implemented yet.
+- Sentiment model is based on BERTweet (BERTweet is a BERT model pre-trained on a large corpus of English tweets).

 ### Training
-Model is trained in BertTrainer class.
 - epochs/batch size can be configured via command line arguments or in code.
-- model parameters, optimizer parameters, epoch and loss are saved after each epoch.
-- best model is selected by (validation) loss and saved after each epoch.
+- best model is selected by (validation) loss and saved.
-- model can be loaded at epoch checkpoint if training is interrupted.
-- training progress is displayed with tqdm progress bars.
-- baseline model is not trained.

 ### Evaluation
-Model is evaluated in BertEvaluator class.
 - best model is loaded.
 - evaluation will be run if training is interrupted.
 - evaluation metrics are: accuracy, precision/recall/f1 for each class (negative=0, neutral=1, positive=2).
-- evaluation results are stored in csv with model name and timestamp.
+- evaluation results are stored in csv with model name and metadata.

 ### Prediction
-Model is used for prediction in BertPredictor class.
 - best model is loaded.
-- prediction is done on test data.
+- prediction is done on the crawled data.
 - prediction results are stored in csv for selected model.

+### Visualization
+- visualize share of climate change opponents over time.
+- …

 # [README](README.md)